agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

-Something in addition to the above that I need to work on is knowing for myself, if I am actually cut out for work in Effective-Altruism-Organization.
+Something in addition to the above that I need to work on is knowing for myself, if I am actually cut out for work in
+EAO.
 I really care about impact and if this is not for me then I will stop at nothing to jump into consulting and an MBA, for example.

-### MBA into Management consulting
+### MBA into MC

-Finishing an MBA allows travel into a couple of venues, of which one of them is Management Consulting (Management Consulting).
+Finishing an MBA allows travel into a couple of venues, of which one of them is MC (MC).
 80k-hours has done a [complete career profile on them](https://80000hours.org/career-guide/reports/management-consulting/) which is used as the main source.
 [MBAcrystalball](https://www.mbacrystalball.com/blog/2017/12/18/investment-banking-vs-management-consulting/) suggests that an MC does just about anything that is needed to be done to improve the performance of a